 The many volcanic cones found in the Snake River Plain are not discussed in the book which focused on the state’s mountain ranges, but many of these cones are exceptional and have become goals for peakbaggers and explorers.
 Craters of the Moon National Monument is a great place to explore the most recent volcanic activity.
 Kimama Butte is a relatively easy to reach spot to get view the plain.
 Crater Butte harbors one of the plain’s most interesting and least known feature.
 Big Southern Butte is not only the highest of all the volcanic cones but it is also an other-worldly destination.

 Craters 10-Pack by Livingston Douglas

-Take a four wheel drive with good all terrain tires (6 or more ply sidewalls).
-Don’t depend on cell coverage.
+Take a 4WD vehicle with good all-terrain tires (6 or more ply sidewalls).
+Don’t depend on cell phone coverage.
 Buy BLM Surface Management maps to supplement topographic maps.
 Keep the gas tank full.
-Fill up at every opportunity.
+Take extra fuel.
+Fuel up at every opportunity.
 Don’t expect anyone to find you if you get stuck or your battery goes dead.
-(We took an emergency car battery as a back up.)
-A shovel is a necessity and chains would be essential in wet weather.
+We took an emergency car battery as a backup.
+A shovel is a necessity and chains are essential in wet weather.